 Peter

 Peter’s story is one that allows us a first-hand view of what it means to be both human and a servant of Jesus.
-The Peter presentation is available in two formats:- A singular presentation which follows Peter from the Triumphal Entry to the Resurrection–Approximately 30 minutes.
+Each of these presentations follows Peter from the triumphal entry through Jesus’ resurrection.
+Both also include communion which can be done with the congregation if desired.

-- A three-part presentation (originally done on Palm Sunday, Good Friday and Easter Sunday).
+• A three-part presentation (originally done on Palm Sunday, Good Friday and Easter Sunday).

-- The Promise of Easter–Immediately following the Triumphal Entry–Approximately 5 minutes.
+• The Promise of Easter–Immediately following the Triumphal Entry–Approximately 5 minutes.

-- The Passion of Easter–Peter looks back on the Passion Week from immediately following Jesus’ Arrest.
+• The Passion of Easter–Peter looks back on the Passion Week from immediately following Jesus’ Arrest.
 Includes congregational communion–Approximately 15-20 minutes.

-- The Power of Easter–Peter wakes up early on Sunday morning.
+• The Power of Easter–Peter wakes up early on Sunday morning.
 Peter, John and Matthew reflect back on their life with Jesus–Approximately 10 minutes.

 Needs for this performance: